-If you’re a business owner, you know that toll-free numbers are an ideal method to communicate with a wide array of customers.
+If you’re a business owner, you know that toll free numbers services provide an ideal method to communicate with a wide array of customers.
 Since your toll-free service is such an integral part of your business communications, we are providing you with 10 questions you should ask yourself to improve the effectiveness and your understanding of toll-free numbers.

-1) Is my Provider a Responsible Organization (RespOrg)?
+1) Is my Toll Free Number Service Provider a Responsible Organization (RespOrg)?